Voltzz9/bronotion/README.md

 # Database Setup
 FIRST TIME SETUP:
-1. Ensure PostgreSQL is installed on your machine
+1. Ensure PostgreSQL is installed on your machine AND PostgreSQL is RUNNING on your machine.
 2. Create a database called `bronotion` with the following command:
 ```bash
 createdb bronotion
 ```
-3. Create admin user with the following commands:
+3. Create admin user and setup hash function with the following commands:
 ```bash
 psql bronotion
 ```